-7 Trends in Warehouse Management and Automation in 2019
+10 Trends in Warehouse Automation & Management in 2020

-Though workers may worry that automated systems will replace them on the job, the addition of automated systems in warehousing and manufacturing will actually improve the lives and jobs of everyone who works there — from the laborers to the foreman to the company owner.
+Though workers may worry that automated systems or warehouse robots will replace them on the job, the addition of automated systems in warehousing and manufacturing will actually improve the lives and jobs of everyone who works there — from the laborers to the foreman to the company owner.
 Worker safety is enhanced and morale can benefit too, when automated devices handle stressful, repetitive tasks, thereby freeing workers to focus on more value-added activities.

 As warehouse automation continues to grow, so do other innovative warehouse solutions.
-These seven trends in warehouse management are changing the face of the industry, and the way manufacturers, distributors and other warehouse operators do business in 2019.
+These 10 trends in warehouse management and automation are changing the face of the industry, and the way manufacturers, distributors and other warehouse operators do business in 2020.

 - Gamification of the Warehouse